warbacon/arch-gnome-install/README.md

 # Minimal installation of GNOME on Arch Linux

+> [!IMPORTANT]
+> This project has been deprecated in favor of
+> [quick-arch](https://github.com/warbacon/quick-arch), since it has the same
+> functionality plus some extra features.

 You can read the packages to be installed in the ``packages.txt`` file of this same repository

 ## Instructions